-How to cure allergic rhinitis permanently.
 An allergen is a chemical that induces an allergic response despite its otherwise benign nature.
 Hay fever, also known as allergic rhinitis, is an allergic reaction to particular allergens.
 In seasonal allergic rhinitis, pollen is the most frequent allergen.
 These are allergy symptoms that appear when the seasons change.

 According to the American Academy of Allergy, Asthma, and Immunology, about 8% of individuals in the United States suffer with allergic rhinitis (AAAAI).
 Allergic rhinitis affects between ten and thirty percent of the world’s population.

 The following are some of the most common symptoms to cure allergic rhinitis permanently:

 - an itchy nose and a stuffy nose